lino-framework/lino/docs/dev/settings.rst

 module named ``djangosite_local``, and if that module exists and has a function named ``setup_site``, will call this function.

-This mechanism is used on servers where many djangosite sites are running to provide local server-wide default settings.
+This mechanism is used on servers where many Lino sites are running to provide local server-wide default settings.